Advertiser Disclosure

 Amazing Champagne: Louis Roederer Cristal 2009

-Speaking of champagne, several airlines around the world serve Dom Perigon, Krug, etc. But Japan Airlines stands alone in serving Louis Roederer Cristal 2009, which retails for $300+ per bottle.
-Needless to say…you won’t be disappointed.
+Speaking of Champagne, several airlines around the world serve Dom Perigon, Krug, etc. But Japan Airlines stands alone in serving Louis Roederer Cristal 2009, which retails for over $300 per bottle.
+Needless to say, you won’t be disappointed.

 Phenomenal Whiskey: Hibiki 17

 If you are a fan of high-end whisky, you’ll have a chance to try the discontinued and legendary Hibiki 17 whisky in Japan Airlines first class.
-Image courtesy of Stephen Au.
+Image credit: Stephen Au.

 First Class Suite

 The Japan Airlines first class seats feature an industry-leading 33 inches in width!
-Image courtesy of Stephen Au.
+Image credit: Stephen Au.

-Your first class suite provides a comfortable seat that converts into a very nice lie-flat bed.
-Additionally, you’ll have space to move around and privacy to make you feel right at home.
+Your first class suite provides a comfortable seat that converts into a nice lie-flat bed.
+Additionally, you have space to move around and enough privacy to make you feel right at home.

 Final Thoughts

-While it’s not always an easy award ticket to book, you will be very happy to put in that little bit of extra effort!
+Granted, it’s not always an easy award ticket to book, but you will be thrilled to put in that little extra effort.
+Japan Airlines award space can be hard to come by, but it is worth taking the time to look.

 The information regarding the Marriott Bonvoy Bold® Credit Card was independently collected by Upgraded Points and not provided nor reviewed by the issuer.